ST10051000/MunicipalServiceApp/README.md

 - Once the user has filled in all the fields they can click the "Submit" button which will then save all the information.
 - If the user would like to view their reported issue, they should navigate to the "Service Request Status" interface.

-Reports

-- When the user clicks on the "View Reports" button on the report issues form or the View > Reports option in the navigation bar then they will be navigated to this page.
-- This form will display all the details about the issues that the user has reported.
-- (location, category, description and attachment).

 Local Events and Announcements

 - The user will be navigated to this page when clicking the "Local Events & Announcements" button on the sidebar.